arjunachari12/UKC-Express-Deploy/ukc-docker/README.md

 ```

 ## 1.6 Docker License
-See [here](https://docs.docker.com/docker-for-windows/opensource/) for information about the Docker licensing.
+See [here](https://docs.docker.com/docker-for-windows/opensource/) for information about Docker licensing.